-Goal 10: Working together

-Goal 11: A well-managed Council
+Goal 4: Well planned neighbourhoods Goal 10: Working together Goal 11: A well managed Council

 To achieve these goals, the CSP sets strategies to guide how we budget and plan for all our services, operations and projects.
 The Local Strategic Planning Statement (LSPS) in a key Council strategy, it sets out the planning priorities and vision to guide land use planning specifically and outlines what those priorities aim to achieve in the future.
 See appendix C for more information.